 - Delayed or inappropriate toilet training, bad position whilst on the toilet and changes in daily routines will also contribute to constipation.

-- Lastly a family history of bowel related problems and the perception about “normal” bowel patterns are also risk factors.
+- Lastly, a family history of bowel-related problems and the perception of “normal” bowel patterns are also risk factors.

 - Irregular bowel movements